renatoaguimaraes/poc-logs-and-traces/README.md

 # poc-logs-and-traces
 POC Logs and Traces

+In a SOA ecosystem we need to have strong monitoring tools, in this challenge you will design a framework to centralize logs and traces.

+Logs contains information about events that happened in an application (errors, warnings and meaningful operational events).
+On another hand, a trace contains information about function and service calls (Service A called endpoint X in Service B successfully and it took T ms).

 Requirements:
 - Be able to correlate application logs with application traces.
 - Be able to create a map of service calls (direct and indirect) per user request.